yzpaul/r-psych-scoring/README.md

 For most scales the default is `alpha=F` to return item scores.
 Pass `alpha=T` if you only want alpha values.

-The term `df` is used to denote the input dataframe
+The term `df` is used to denote the input dataframe eg. for the rse the input value `df` could be represented by: `data.frame(matrix(sample.int(15,100, TRUE), ncol=10))` although this example is unlikely to produce valid values for scoring

+The number of columns is assumed.
+For example: in the IPIP 50, it is assumed you matrix will have 50 columns where each column is a response to a question.

 ## Scales ##

 * [Rosenberg Self-Esteem Scale](https://www.wwnorton.com/college/psych/psychsci/media/rosenberg.htm)
-  * rsescore<-function(x,alpha=F)
+  * rsescore<-function(df,alpha=F)
-    * expects dataframe where each column is an RSE item

 * IPIP 50
   * ipip50score<-function(df,alpha=F)